Hindenburgdamm: Rail traffic

 The auto-train car shuttle train terminal in Niebüll is connected to the Autobahnen in Schleswig-Holstein by Federal Highways (Bundesstraßen) B5 and B199.

 On 3 September 2009, there was a fatal accident on the Hindenburgdamm when a squall blew a truck off a flatcar in one of the auto-trains.
 The driver was thrown out of the truck and died at the accident scene.

 Namesake

 In the 1960s and 1970s, the name "Hindenburgdamm" came to be criticized, since its namesake was a controversial figure.
 There were many initiatives to find the causeway a new name, but none of the suggestions (including "Sylt-Damm", "Friedens-Damm" ["Peace Causeway"] and "Friesen-Damm" ["Frisian Causeway"]) won majority support.

 Future

-Even though a few on Sylt may call for a road causeway instead of a railway link, it seems unlikely that Deutsche Bahn will be willing to give up this profitable line.

-In 2006 rumours came up that the single-tracked stretches of the line (between Niebüll and Klanxbüll and between Morsum and Westerland) were to be extended to double-track.
+In 2006, rumours came up that the single-tracked stretches of the line (between Niebüll and Klanxbüll and between Morsum and Westerland) were to be extended to double-track.
 However, these rumours proved to be false.
 Work started in 2008 at the Lehnshallig crossover merely had the purpose of replacing old equipment.